top of page

 As traditions go, for the most part, Hanukkah has turned into nothing more than a new Jewish name for Christmas.
 They now have a Hanukkah bush for the xmas tree, a Mensch on the Bench for the elf on the shelf (although Moshe the mensch doesn’t do tricks or magical things like the elf, instead he teaches lessons about the holiday), and small gifts are traditionally given to children for each of the 8 nights of Hanukkah.

 So, what does all this mean for me?
 I celebrate Hanukkah (I don't celebrate xmas).
 I enjoy it.
 It is a great family time where we have lots of food and play dreidels with the kids, and yes, I have given gifts to my grandchildren each night of Hanukkah.
 Husband and I also share the Hanukkah story or watch a movie (usually a cartoon) explaining the historical facts about the holiday.
-We generally light the candles each night on the Hanukkah menorah as well.
+We sometimes follow the tradition of lighting the candles each night on the Hanukkiah as well.
 I don't have (nor do I intend to have) a Hanukkah bush or mensch on the bench.

 Here is the dilemma.
 A rose by any other name is still a rose.
 Am I trying to substitute Hanukkah for xmas?
 Is that what I am really doing?
 If so, then I believe that is wrong and it should be avoided!
 If I replace xmas with Hanukkah then I really haven't removed that paganism from my life; in celebrating God and this miracle of a small army defeating a great army.
 Why would I want to get rid of one pagan ritual, just to replace it with another?